 Maybe grandma needs a smartphone, or your significant other isn’t so great with technology.
 Or—and don’t be embarrassed—maybe you just want a smartphone for yourself that’s real simple.

 Verizon has smartphones that offer everything you must have without overdoing it.
-Here are our top four picks:
+Here are our top five picks:

 The Galaxy Core Prime has a 4.5-inch display that limits what’s shown on the Home screen, so it’s easy to get to the camera or do a quick Google search.
 For those who have never used a smartphone before, there’s Easy Mode, which makes the Home screen even simpler by increasing the size of words and making most-used apps and contacts pop out.